Enchiladas

 Enchiladas de Huevo con Salsa de Frijol con Chipotle, Chorizo y Queso Fresco

-Now that Cinco de Mayo is right around the corner, friends are asking me what we will be eating to celebrate…and what I am craving most are Enchiladas Verdes.
+When Cinco de Mayo is around the corner, friends start asking me what we will be eating to celebrate… and what I am craving most are Enchiladas Verdes.
 The perfect yummy family food that stays messy on the casserole.

 Enchiladas Verdes 1